anjjriit/view-maker/README.md

 ViewMaker's commands give you a lot of flexibility because you can use it to create the parts you need separately or all at once through our make:foundation command.
 It will opimize your workflow.

+VeiwMaker's [make:foundation artisan command](#make:foundation) puts it all together for you.
+It creates a model from scratch with corresponding migration, routes, controllers and views, forming a basic crud app, with searchable, sortable columns.
+It also builds a basic unit test and sets up your factory for quick population of seed data.

-ViewMaker creates a [make:views artisan command](#make:views) that lets you quickly scaffold views for create, show, edit, and index, based on your input.
+If you just want to creaewt views quickly, ViewMaker creates a [make:views artisan command](#make:views) that lets you scaffold views for create, show, edit, and index, based on your input.
 You simply input a model name, master page name and template type (plain, basic, dt, or vue), and the view folder and corresponding views are made for you instantly.
 Our dt and vue templates come with working js datagrids out of the box.